Accessibility on our Hull to Rotterdam route.

 Accessible Cabins can be booked via the Add Ons page during your booking, when selecting your cabin type.

-If you or a member of your group are travelling with a registered assistance dog, including guide dogs and emotional support dogs, please ensure you notify us at the time of booking.
+If you or a member of your group are travelling with a registered assistance dog, including guide dogs, please ensure you notify us at the time of booking.

 All assistance dogs should be wearing their working jackets or lead slips, so that they are easily identifiable as an assistance dog.